Nikki Haley Resigns As U.N. Ambassador

 Nikki Haley has resigned as the U.S. ambassador to the United Nations.

-It is not immediately clear what has prompted the move.
-She informed her staff Tuesday of the news, NPR's Michele Kelemen reports.
-Haley is scheduled to appear with President Trump at the Oval Office this morning.
+It is not immediately clear what prompted the move.
+She informed her staff Tuesday, NPR's Michele Kelemen reports.
+Haley is scheduled to appear with President Trump at the Oval Office Tuesday morning.

 Haley, the former governor of South Carolina, has been a fierce advocate for Trump's policies at the U.N.